-In areas of flooding
+In areas where flooding still persists

 Members in affected areas will already be checking local flood warnings, news bulletins and weather reports.